The Carlson Law Firm is currently not accepting new bankruptcy clients. This article is for…

-Many shoppers are ditching the over-crowded parking lots and long checkout lines by choosing to shop for the holidays in their pajamas at home, or on their lunch break at work via smartphone.
+Over the last few years many holiday shoppers have ditched the crowded parking lots and long lines.
+Instead, they’ve chosen to shop for the holidays in their pajamas at home or on their lunch break at work.

 Secure holiday shopping online is an absolute must, which is why we have compiled useful tips and recommendations to reduce your risk of encountering a virtual Grinch this Christmas season!